A multi-centre polyp detection and segmentation dataset for generalisability assessment: Methods

 \subsection{Annotation strategies and quality assurance}

 A team of 6 senior gastroenterologists (all over 20 years of experience in endoscopy), two experienced post-doctoral researchers, and one PhD student were involved in the data collection, data sorting, annotation and the review process of the quality of annotations.
 For details on data collection and data sorting please refer to Section~\textbf{Video acquisition, collection and dataset construction}.
-All annotations were performed by a team of three experienced researchers using an online annotation tool called Labelbox\footnote{https://labelbox.com}.
-Each annotation was later cross validated for accurate segmentation margins by the team and by the center expert.
-Further, an independent binary review process was then assigned to a senior gastroenterologists, in most cases experts from different centers were assigned.
-A protocol for manual annotation of polyp was designed to minimise the heterogeneity in the manual delineation process.
-The set protocols are listed below (refer \textbf{Supplementary Figure 2} for final ground truth annotations): \begin{itemize} \item Clear raised polyps: Boundary pixels should include only protruded regions.
+All annotations were performed by a team of three experienced researchers using an online annotation tool called Labelbox\footnote{https://labelbox.com}. {The dataset was divided equally between the three reviewers for the annotation process where each research annotated a specific group of frames.
+However, all the annotated frames were revised by all the senior gastroenterologists team}.
+Each annotation was later cross validated for accurate segmentation margins by the team and by the centre expert.
+Further, an independent binary review process was then assigned to a senior gastroenterologists, in most cases experts from different centres were assigned.
+A protocol for manual annotation of polyp was designed to minimise the heterogeneity in the manual delineation process. {The protocol was in detail discussed together with the clinical experts and the annotators during several weekly meeting.
+Here, we only present a brief on the important aspects of the annotation that should be taken care during annotations.
+Example samples were provided by expert endoscopists to the annotators especially this was the case in the video annotations.} The set protocols are listed below (refer~Fig.~\ref{fig:supplementary_2} for final ground truth annotations): \begin{itemize} \item Clear raised polyps: Boundary pixels should include only protruded regions.
 Precaution has to be taken when delineating along the normal colon folds \item Inked polyp regions: Only part of the non-inked appearing object delineation \item Polyps with instrument parts: Annotation should not include instrument and is required to be carefully delineated and may form more than one object \item Pedunculated polyps: Annotation should include all raised regions unless appearing on the fold \item Flat polyps: Zooming the regions identified with flat polyps before manual delineation.
-Also, consulting center expert if needed. \end{itemize} Each of these annotated masks were reviewed by expert gastroenterologists.
+Also, consulting centre expert if needed. {\item Video sequence annotation: One sample from expert gastroenterologist were provided for sequences that showed difficulty in distinguishing between mucosa and polyp.
+Polyps that are distant and not clearly visible were also not annotated as polyps. \item Tackling with occlusion: Polyps that were occluded with stool or instrument were required to exclude the parts of mucosa that were obstructed. \item Cancerous mucosa: Mucosa that were already cancerous but not appear as polyps were excluded from the annotation.
+However, raised mucosal surface that charactised adenomatous polyps were included.} \end{itemize} Each of these annotated masks were reviewed by expert gastroenterologists.
 During this review process, a binary score was provided by the experts depending on whether the annotations were clinically acceptable or not.
 Some of the experts also provided feedback on the annotation and these images were placed into ambiguous category for further rectification based on expert feedback.
 These ambiguous category was then jointly annotated by two researchers and further sent for review to one expert.
 The outcome of these quality checks are provided in Figure~\ref{fig:qualityAssurance}.
 It can be observed that large fraction (30.5\%) of annotations were rejected (excluding ambiguous batch, total annotations were 2213, among which only 1537 were accepted and 676 frames were rejected).
 Similarly, the ambiguous batch that included correction of annotations after the first review also recorded 34.17\% rejected frames on the second review.